SNET-Entrance/PBC-webport-pNaCl/README.md

 </code></pre>

 Howto compile PBC for pNaCl:

-Copy this PBC directory to you Webports src/ports directory.
+Copy this PBC directory to your Webports directory (src/ports).

 Build the PBC lib as usual. e.g.

 <pre><code>
 .../webports/src/ports/pbc$ NACL_ARCH=pnacl make pbc
 </code></pre>

+The pbc sources are fetched and patched.
+A compiled lib will be presend for your pNaCl software.

-Tested with NaCL version: pepper_49 (stable) May 2016.
+Tested with NaCL version: pepper_49 (stable) and pbc-0.5.14.tar.gz, May 2016.